Coreoz/Plume-archetypes/plume-archetype-querydsl-jersey-guice-grizzly/src/main/resources/archetype-resources/README.md

 --------
 To generate classes corresponding to the database tables, you can run the `${package}.db.QuerydslGenerator.main()` method.
+On Intellij the Maven `querydsl-code-generation` must be used for that, so these steps must be folowed in Intellij:
+1. Click on the Maven pane on the right
+2. In the Profiles block, select the `querydsl-code-generation` profile
+3. Update the Maven project
+4. Run the `${package}.db.QuerydslGenerator.main()` method

 See the detailed documentations:
 - [Plume Database](https://github.com/Coreoz/Plume/tree/master/plume-db)